Danny-Ap/spotify-dashboard/README.md

 ### Data Enrichment (`src/enrichment/`)
 - `enrich_with_lyrics.py` - Fetches lyrics and detects languages for new content
-- `validate_data.py` - Comprehensive data validation and error checking
+- `validate_data.py` - Data validation and error checking

 ### Dashboard (`src/dashboard/`)
 - `dashboard.py` - Interactive Streamlit dashboard application

-## Requirements
+## What I Learned

-- Spotify API credentials (Client ID, Client Secret, Access Token)
-- Genius API token for lyrics retrieval
-- MongoDB database connection
-- Python environment with required dependencies

-## Technical Highlights

-- **Language Detection**: Overcame Spotify API limitations by building custom language detection using multiple data sources
-- **Real-time Processing**: Automated pipeline that continuously updates with new listening data
-- **Data Quality**: Robust validation system ensuring data consistency across collections
-- **Scalable Architecture**: MongoDB-based design capable of handling large datasets
-- **Interactive Analytics**: Dynamic dashboard with comprehensive filtering and visualization options
+Building this project provided hands-on experience with multiple aspects of data engineering:

+- **API Integration**: Working with both Spotify and Genius APIs, handling rate limits, authentication, and parsing responses
+- **Database Design**: Structuring MongoDB collections for efficient queries and maintaining data relationships
+- **Automated Workflows**: Setting up GitHub Actions to run Python scripts on a schedule
+- **Data Visualization**: Creating interactive dashboards with Streamlit and making data insights accessible
+- **Multilingual Data Handling**: Dealing with character encoding issues and language detection for Hebrew, Dutch, English, and other languages
+- **Real-World Data Challenges**: Handling missing data, inconsistent formats, and building fallback systems when primary data sources fail

+The biggest challenge wasn't learning individual technologies - it was making them all work together smoothly.
+Coordinating API calls, database updates, language detection, and automated scheduling into a reliable pipeline required careful planning and plenty of debugging.

 ---

-*This project demonstrates end-to-end data analysis skills including API integration, data processing, language detection, database design, and interactive visualization.*
+*This project demonstrates end-to-end data engineering skills, from initial data collection and cleaning through automated pipelines to interactive visualization.*